 2: Relating to or denoting a method of project management.

-Early phases of physical and concrete projects.
+Early phases of physical and tangible projects.

 R&D, research or innovation programmes.

-R&D / R&T teams, multi-projects, multi-disciplinary teams.
+R&D / R&T teams, having multi-projects, multi-disciplinary teams.

 Multi-sites, complex or innovative projects.